WenjieWu-Sci/WenjieWu-Sci.github.io/_pages/cv_arxiv_daily.md

 2024-08-12, **Status Report on the Chicago-Carnegie Hubble Program (CCHP): Three Independent Astrophysical Determinations of the Hubble Constant Using the James Webb Space Telescope**, Wendy L. Freedman et.al., [2408.06153v1](http://arxiv.org/abs/2408.06153v1)

  We present the latest results from the Chicago Carnegie Hubble Program (CCHP) to measure the Hubble constant using data from the James Webb Space Telescope (JWST).
 This program is based upon three independent methods: (1) Tip of the Red Giant Branch (TRGB) stars, (2) JAGB (J-Region Asymptotic Giant Branch) stars, and (3) Cepheids.
 Our program includes 10 nearby galaxies, each hosting Type Ia supernovae, suitable for measuring the Hubble constant (Ho).
 It also includes NGC 4258, which has a geometric distance, setting the zero point for all three methods.
 The JWST observations have significantly higher signal-to-noise and finer angular resolution than previous observations with the Hubble Space Telescope (HST).
 We find three independent values of Ho = 69.85 +/- 1.75 (stat) +/- 1.54 (sys) for the TRGB, Ho = 67.96 +/- 1.85 (stat) +/- 1.90 (sys) for the JAGB, and Ho = 72.05 +/- 1.86 (stat) +/- 3.10 (sys) km/s/Mpc for Cepheids.
 Tying into supernovae, and combining these methods adopting a flat prior, yields our current estimate of Ho = 69.96 +/- 1.05 (stat) +/- 1.12 (sys) km/s/Mpc.
 The distances measured using the TRGB and the JAGB method agree at the 1% level, but differ from the Cepheid distances at the 2.5-4% level.
 The value of Ho based on these two methods with JWST data alone is Ho = 69.03 +/- 1.75 (total error) km/sec/Mpc.
 These numbers are consistent with the current standard Lambda CDM model, without the need for the inclusion of additional new physics.
 Future JWST data will be required to increase the precision and accuracy of the local distance scale.

-2024-08-11, **How accurate are current $^{56}$Ni mass estimates in Type Ia Supernovae?**, Jagriti Gaba et.al., [2408.05763v1](http://arxiv.org/abs/2408.05763v1)

- The diversity of type Ia supernovae (SNe Ia) has become increasingly apparent with the rapid growth in observational data.
-Understanding the explosion mechanism of SNe Ia is crucial for their cosmological calibration and for advancing our knowledge of stellar physics.
-The estimation of $^{56}$Ni mass produced in these events is key to elucidating their explosion mechanism.
-This study compares two methods of $^{56}$Ni mass estimation.
-We first examine the relationship between peak luminosity and the second maximum in near-infrared (NIR) bands using observations of 18 nearby SNe Ia.
-Based on this relationship, we estimate the Ni mass for a set of nine well-observed SNe Ia using the Arnett rule.
-Additionally, we estimate the $^{56}$Ni mass using bolometric light curves of these SNe through energy conservation arguments.
-A comparison of these two estimation methods using Student's t-test reveals no statistically significant differences between the estimates.
-This finding suggests that both methods provide robust estimates of Ni mass in SNe Ia.